MicrosoftDocs/dynamics-365-intelligent-order-management/topics/deploy.md

 -   Sign up for trial: Visit the [Dynamics 365 Intelligent Order Management marketing page](https://dynamics.microsoft.com/en-us/intelligent-order-management/) to step through the process of creating a trial system.

--   Power Platform Administration Center (PPAC): If you're an existing Microsoft Power Platform administrator, you can deploy a new environment for your organization for evaluation.
+-   Power Platform Administration Center (PPAC): If you're an existing Microsoft Power Platform admin, you can deploy a new environment for your organization for evaluation.
 To learn more about PPAC, see [Working with the admin portals](https://docs.microsoft.com/en-us/power-platform/admin/wp-work-with-admin-portals).

 ## System requirements